-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. authlists set-policy defaultV24AuthList tacacs local radius reject reject To specify tacacs as the first policy of the preset authentication list defaultV24AuthList. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile. exit To change to the Privileged EXEC mode.
+authlists set-policy defaultV24AuthList tacacs local radius reject reject

+To specify tacacs as the first policy of the preset authentication list defaultV24AuthList.

+To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.

-3.7.5 Authorizing commands through TACACS+
+3.6.5 Authorizing commands through TACACS+

 If command authorization is disabled, then the user has access to the set of commands preset for the access role assigned during authentication.
 This set of commands is preset on the device for each access role.
-See section "Access roles" on page 69.
+See section "Access roles" on page 67.